 Real-time digital maps can put evacuation zones in perspective of a person's address.
 Maps have the succinct ability to say, "you are in an active evacuation zone, and the storm surge is expected to reach your home."
 Maps are powerful and immediately useful, and they can help citizens know when and where to take action.
 The work your team is doing to monitor, understand, and forecast the storm's impact should and can be shared with your community and, ultimately, gives you an authoritative voice.
 Tell them where evacuation zones are; identify road closures and a safe path to shelter; and, additionally, detail where those shelters are, what is their capacity, and if they allow pets and have the needed provisions.
 Help them understand the severity and the direct impact, within the context of a map.

-Remember, the new normal is not like it was yesterday.
-Don't assume your citizens will know how they will be impacted.
+Remember, the storms of today and the world we live in as a whole are not like they once were.
+Don't assume your residents will know how they will be impacted.
 They are counting on you to keep them safe, so take time to provide maps that work online and are accessible on any device—smartphone, tablet, or PC monitor—and allow the app to use their location.
 You can then present them relevant information based on their location and filter away the noise that can lead to chaos.

-The new normal, with more complexity than ever before, cannot be navigated in traditional ways.
+A changing climate means we will continue to see more complexity than ever before, and our preparedness efforts must change as well.
 Response efforts have to shift and become dynamic; agile; integrated; digital; and, most importantly, a true reflection of real-time activity.

 Download the e-book, Real-Time Emergency Management Operations, to see how to modernize your agency for a more efficient response.